-Deputy Headtecher (Pastoral)
+Deputy Headteacher (Pastoral)

-- To monitor individual student, year group and whole school attendance and punctuality. - To decide whether or not to authorise requested periods of absence. - To make a judgement whether an absence that has not been requested is authorised or unauthorised. - To provide Governors with information to enable them to evaluate the success of policy and practice. - To liaise with Educational Welfare Officer to initiate Early Help support or co-ordinate Fast Track programme - To ensure appropriate systems are followed if a child is deemed to be missing from education (CME) - To co-ordinate communication with external agencies (ie Police, Early Help, Children's Social Care, SENAR, Forward Thinking Birmingham) for vulnerable students and/or students deemed to be at risk of harm as a result of non-attendance. - To implement attendance and Getting It Right reward systems
+- To ensure key elements of the pastoral and whole school curriculum promote the benefits of good attendance and set high standards for all students. - To systematically monitor individual student, year group and whole school attendance and punctuality to identify trends and patterns and implement timely and appropriate school-based interventions to improve attendance. - To decide whether or not to authorise requested periods of absence. - To make a judgement whether an absence that has not been requested is authorised or unauthorised. - To benchmark attendance data against local, regional and national levels to identify areas of focus for improvement. - To provide Headteacher and Governors with information to enable them to evaluate the success of policy and practice. - To co-ordinate early help support in school for targeted vulnerable non-attending students, ie referral to Place2Be worker for students with attendance impacted by mental health concerns. - To liaise with Educational Welfare Officer to initiate Early Help support or co-ordinate Fast Track programme. - To ensure appropriate systems are followed if a child is deemed to be 'absent' from education (formally CME) - To co-ordinate communication with external agencies (ie School Attendance Support Team, Police, Early Help, Children's Social Care, SENAR, Forward Thinking Birmingham) for vulnerable students and/or students deemed to be at risk of harm as a result of nonattendance. - To co-ordinate processes for Parenting Contracts and engage with the School Attendance Support Team to implement Educational Supervision Orders and Parenting Orders - To implement attendance and Getting It Right incentives and reward systems